5/7/2025

 Executive Chairman and CEO

 Yeah, I mean, we still think that there's more opportunities in the SMB space.
-There's different flavors and different credit bands that are, there's some interest.
-In the consumer POS space, we're doing a lot of looking there.
+You know, there's different flavors and different credit bands that are, you know, there's some interest in the consumer POS space.
+We're doing a lot of looking there.
 We think that it plays really nicely with our current core offering, and there's a lot of synergies and cross-sell opportunities.
-So, those are kind of the areas that we're focused on for now.
-But yeah, we're continuing
+So those are kind of the areas that we're focused on for now.
+But, yeah, we're continuing to explore.

 speaker